wrightben/Puzzles/sudoku/README.md

 # Sudoku
-solver.pl fully solves traditional sudoku puzzles in common books, like those published by PennyPress, etc.
+solver.pl fully solves traditional sudoku puzzles in common books, like those published by PennyPress, etc. Some problems require guessing. solver.pl will *partially* solve those puzzles and provide guesses<sup>1</sup> that fully solve them if a solution exists.

-Google search suggests several sudoku sites to me; They're nearly worthless.
-Their puzzles lack sufficient clues for full solutions, at least without guesses which would be nearly impossible for ordinary people.
-Still, solver.pl will partially solve those puzzles and provide guesses (box permutations) that fully solve them if any solutions exist.

-Tip: If the solver gets "stuck" and requires a guess, just replace a dot with a corresponding digit from one of the suggested box permutations.
+<sup>1</sup> If the solver gets "stuck" and requires a guess, just replace a dot with a corresponding digit from one of the suggested box permutations.

 ```
 ./solver.pl  > ~/Desktop/solution.txt